lueschem/edi/docs/config_management/yaml.rst

 This section tells edi how the initial system shall be bootstrapped.
 The following settings are supported:

 .. list-table::
-   :widths: 15 15 15 55
+   :widths: 20 80
    :header-rows: 1

    * - key
-     - required
-     - default value
      - description
    * - architecture
-     - yes
-     -
-     - The architecture of the target system.
+     - The architecture of the target system. |br|
        For Debian possible values are any supported architecture such as :code:`amd64`, :code:`armel` or :code:`armhf`.
    * - repository
-     - yes
-     -
-     - The repository specification where the initial image will get bootstrapped from.
-A valid value looks like this:
+     - The repository specification where the initial image will get bootstrapped from. |br|
-       :code:`deb http://ftp.ch.debian.org/debian/ stretch main`.
+       A valid value looks like this: :code:`deb http://ftp.ch.debian.org/debian/ stretch main`.
    * - repository_key
-     - no
-     -
-     - The signature key for the repository. *Attention*: If you do not specify a key the downloaded packages will not be verified during the bootstrap process. *Hint*: It is a good practice to download such a key from a https server.
+     - The signature key for the repository. |br|
+       *Attention*: If you do not specify a key the downloaded packages will not be verified during the bootstrap process. |br|
+       *Hint*: It is a good practice to download such a key from a https server. |br|
        A valid repository key value is: :code:`https://ftp-master.debian.org/keys/archive-key-8.asc`.
    * - tool
-     - no
-     - debootstrap
-     - The tool that will be used for the bootstrap process.
-Currently only debootstrap is supported.
+     - The tool that will be used for the bootstrap process. |br|
+       Currently only :code:`debootstrap` is supported. |br|
+       If unspecified, edi will choose :code:`debootstrap`.

 Please note that edi will automatically do cross bootstrapping if required.
 This means that you can for instance bootstrap an armhf system on an amd64 host.